This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-- 6 Tablespoons unsalted butter cut into 1/4-inch pieces and chilled
+- 6 Tablespoons (85 g) unsalted butter cold and cut into 1/4-inch pieces

 - 3-5 tablespoons ice cold water

 - Process flour, sugar, and salt together in food processor until combined, about 5 seconds.
-Scatter shortening over top and process until mixture resembles coarse cornmeal, about 10 seconds.
-Scatter butter over top and pulse mixture until it resembles coarse crumbs, about 10 pulses.
+Scatter shortenign over the flour mixture and pulse to combine.
+Then scatter butter over top and process until mixture resembles coarse cornmeal, about 10 seconds.
+Or do this by hand in a mixing bowl, with a pastry cutter.

-- Transfer mixture to large bowl.
-Sprinkle 3 tablespoons of the ice water over the mixture.
-Stir and press dough together, using a stiff rubber spatula, until dough sticks together.
+- Sprinkle 3 tablespoons of the ice water over the mixture.
+Pulse together, until dough sticks together.
 If dough does not stick together, stir in remaining ice water 1 tablespoon at a time.

 - Turn dough onto sheet of plastic wrap.
 Bring dough together into a smooth round disc and flatten slightly.
-Wrap in plastic wrap and refrigerate for 1 hour.
-Before rolling the dough out, let it sit on the counter to soften slightly, about 5 minutes.
+Wrap in plastic wrap and refrigerate for 30 minutes.

 - On a floured work surface, roll out the disc of chilled pie dough.
 Turn the dough a quarter turn to ensure it's not sticking to your surface.
 Continue rolling (and turning) the dough until you have a 12" circle.
 Roll the pie crust over a rolling pin (or fold into quarters) and transfer to your pie plate.
 Roll out (or unfold) and tuck gently into the pie crust.
 Fold the edges under and crimp.
 Chill the pie crust for 30 minutes.